GoogleChrome/developer.chrome.com/site/en/blog/cascade-layers/index.md

 > Layers are less specific than unlayered styles *unless* they are `!important` styles within a layer.

 In that case, the `!important` styles invert their specificity.
-The diagram above shows this for reference: `Author @layers < Author normal < Author !important < Author @layer !important`.
+The diagram above shows this for reference: `Author @layers have less precedence than Author normal which have less precedence than Author !important which have less precedence than Author @layer !important`.

 If you have multiple layers, the first layer with `!important` would take the `!important` precedence for specificity.